fiskl-accounting/help-docs/docs/Core-Features/Accounting-Portal/managing-clients-advanced-features.md

 We're continually improving the Accounting Portal.
 Here are some features on our roadmap:

-- **Team & Permissions**: Manage access levels for your team members
+- **Team & permissions**: Manage access levels for your team members
 - **Referral section with billing**: Easily track and manage your referrals and associated billing
 - **Client signup**: Streamlined process to sign up new clients directly through the portal